 Is Berlin an expensive city?
 We believe Berlin can be done on a moderate budget.
 In this article, we show how much we spent during our stay here.

 We spent our first night in St Christopher’s Inn, within walking distance from the bus stop Alexanderplatz where we arrived in Berlin.
 Their cheapest bed is €9.90, but we booked beds in the 6-bed dorm instead for €11.90.
 This hostel can be booked directly on their website so there are no additional booking fees.
-This hostel is connected to a crowded sports bar so it’s not the best place to meet other travelers, but as a guest you’ll get discounts on beer: €4 for 2 bottles.
+There is a sports bar on the ground floor so it’s not the best place to meet other travelers, but as a guest you’ll get discounts on beer: €4 for 2 bottles.
 A tap beer costs €3.50.
 We booked a private room in easyHotel for our second night for €45.

 Dorm bed: €9.90 (per person)